Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

-FMs are now widely being adopted in remote sensing~\cite{Lu2025}.
-Furthermore, powerful pre-trained representations like Major TOM~\cite{czerkawski2024} or \href{https://developers.google.com/earth-engine/datasets/catalog/GOOGLE_SATELLITE_EMBEDDING_V1_ANNUAL}{Google Satellite Embedding} offer readily available, robust features without the need to run a foundation model.
-Multiple benchmarks focus on the evaluation of the representations provided by foundation models pre-trained for multiple downstream tasks at once, including burnscar, flood, and crop mapping, land use and land cover classification, and biomass estimation~\cite{marsocci2025pangaeaglobalinclusivebenchmark}.
-The success of these methods over supervised deep learning baselines depends substantially on the resolution, sampling, and modalities of the pre-training data.
+Such FMs are quickly and enthusiastically being adopted as FE methods to improve RS predictions~\citep{Lu2025}.
+Since they can be designed to inject a wide variety of data, they can produce embeddings that capture spatial, multimodal, and temporal context simultaneously.
+For example, powerful pre-trained representations such as the collection of FM embeddings called Major TOM~\citep{czerkawski2024} or the \href{https://developers.google.com/earth-engine/datasets/catalog/GOOGLE_SATELLITE_EMBEDDING_V1_ANNUAL}{Google Satellite Embedding} from the AlphaEarth FM~\citep{brown2025alphaearth} provide readily available, robust features.
+Even more recent foundation models include AnySat~\citep{astruc2025anysat} and Copernicus FM~\citep{wang2025unifiedcopernicusfoundationmodel}.
+Multiple benchmarks focus on evaluating the representations provided by foundation models pre-trained for multiple downstream tasks simultaneously, including burn scar, flood, and crop mapping, land use and land cover classification, and biomass estimation~\citep{Marsocci2025}.